deanlyoung/homebridge-awair/README.md

 		`serial`	=> Serial Number (OPTIONAL, default = `devType_devId`, options: `mac-address` or `devType_devId`)
 		 `model`	=> Device Model (OPTIONAL, default = `devType`, options: `Awair`, `Awair Glow`, `Awair Mint`, `Awair Omni`, `Awair 2nd Edition`)
 `carbonDioxideThreshold`	=> (OPTIONAL, default = `0` [i.e. OFF], the level at which HomeKit will trigger an alert for the CO2 in ppm)
+`carbonDioxideThresholdOff`	=> (OPTIONAL, default = `0` [i.e. `carbonDioxideThreshold`], the level at which HomeKit will turn off the trigger alert for the CO2 in ppm, to ensure that it doesn't trigger on/off too frequently choose a number lower than `carbonDioxideThreshold`)
 	`voc_mixture_mw`	=> The Molecular Weight (g/mol) of a reference gas or mixture that you use to convert from ppb to ug/m^3 (OPTIONAL, default = `72.66578273019740`)
     `air_quality_method`	=> Air quality calculation method used to define the Air Quality Chracteristic (OPTIONAL, default = `awair-score`, options: `awair-score`, `aqi`, `nowcast-aqi`)
 	      `endpoint`	=> The `/air-data` endpoint to use (OPTIONAL, default = `15-min-avg`, options: `15-min-avg`, `5-min-avg`, `raw`, or `latest`)